thearst3rd/mbg-speedrun-mod/readme_SpeedrunEdition.txt

 	f.
 Exiting to main menu or from demo saves place in level select
 - Various hotkeys, restart and respawn player bindable
 - New preferences and commands to toggle most things back to vanilla
-- help(); function to learn everything about the mod in-game
+- help() function to learn everything about the mod in-game

 KNOWN LIMITATIONS
 - If frame rate unlocker is disabled, timeskip and timescale are also disabled